LiLabAtVT/I2GDS2025/Group6/DanielTesting.md

 ### 3.6 Output Explanation
 Each foward and reverse file will give 2 output files:
-- paired: These reads survived trimming and their "partner" read survived trimming
+- Paired: These reads survived trimming and their "partner" read survived trimming
-- unpaired: These reads survived trimming, but their "partner" read did not
+- Unpaired: These reads survived trimming, but their "partner" read did not

 Typically, analysis only moves forward with the paired reads.
 However, unpaired reads can still be used for some future analysis.